Taeon/Ninja/README.md

 Ninja is intended to be a very small (as in, small file size -- <3.5KB minified, <1.3KB GZipped) stand-in for jQuery, when all you need is some of what it can do -- like DOM manipulation or event handling.

-I created it because I wanted to create JavScript libraries that didn't require jQuery, but I often found myself frustrated at having to use JavaScript's verbose syntax.
+I created it because I wanted to create JavaScript libraries that didn't require jQuery, but I often found myself frustrated at having to use JavaScript's verbose syntax.
 So I wanted to write

 ```javascript
 $( '.button' ).on( 'click', function(){...} );